 Any questions regarding whether an investment by Foundation Personnel in or with other investment vehicles managed by persons who are also key persons in Foundation investments should be discussed in advance with the Vice President/General Counsel.

 Policy regarding Confidentiality

-Foundation Staff should use care to maintain the confidentiality of information he/she receives, reviews or distributes that is marked confidential or, under the circumstances, should be considered sensitive or confidential.
-Unless clearance has been obtained by a supervisor, Foundation Staff should not discuss pending or potential transactions with third parties, including family members, or provide information to third parties that would allow third parties to determine that the Foundation is likely involved in a potential transaction.
+Foundation Personnel should use care to maintain the confidentiality of information he/she receives, reviews or distributes that is marked confidential or, under the circumstances, should be considered sensitive or confidential.
+Unless clearance has been obtained by a supervisor, Foundation Personnel should not discuss pending or potential transactions with third parties, including family members, or provide information to third parties that would allow third parties to determine that the Foundation is likely involved in a potential transaction.
 Similarly, employees should exercise care in discussing potential transactions with other employees of the Foundation unless such other employees have a need to know the information to accomplish the transaction, particularly when advised of, or circumstances reflect, the sensitivity of the transaction.

-Policy on Service on Boards of Directors Not Related to a Foundation Investment
+Service on Boards of Directors Not Related to a Foundation Investment

-Policy regarding Application of Director Compensation
+Application of Director Compensation

-B. Certain Considerations.
 The appropriate manner for applying director compensation to the benefit of the Foundation should be developed by the Vice President/General Counsel and approved by the Compliance Committee at the time of initial Board service or initial authorization of a new form of director compensation, in light of all relevant considerations.

 The Compliance Committee is responsible for administering this provision, provided that if the issue involves a person who is a member of the Compliance Committee such person shall be excused from participating in the decision.
 New engagements and new forms of compensation should be reported promptly to the Vice President/General Counsel and the Compliance Committee.
 Any questions of interpretation should be decided by the Vice President/General Counsel in consultation with the Compliance Committee.